Toni Kroos ends international career | DW | 02.07.2021

 Kroos made his Germany debut in a friendly against Argentina in March 2010 and went on to feature in seven major tournaments for the Nationalmannschaft.

 In 2014, he was a key player in the Germany team which won the World Cup, scoring two goals just two minutes apart in Germany's 7-1 semifinal demolition of hosts Brazil.
-He also contributed four assists during the tournament, earning him the nickname "Garçom" (waiter) for the quality of his deliveries.
+He also contributed four assists during the tournament, earning him the nickname "Garçom" (waiter in Portuguese) for the quality of his deliveries.

 Born in Greifswald on Germany's north-eastern coast in January 1990, Kroos is also the only player born in the former German Democratic Republic (GDR) to win the World Cup.